Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ## Generate schema

-Is possible to auto generate your schema if you have only the data row
+It is possible to auto generate your schema if you have only the data row

 ```ts
 let data =  [